 Accommodation in Marciana Marina

 Marciana Marina is the smallest village of Elba in the northwestern part of the island.
 There is a lovely promenade along the central pebble beach.
 This is the perfect shore if you don’t want to move around the island.
-Facing the sea, on the right you will find the Scogliera del Cotone if you don’t like the sand and prefer to rest in the sun on the rocks.
+If you don’t like the sand and prefer to rest in the sun on the rocks, facing the sea, on the right you will find the Scogliera del Cotone.

 Porto Azzurro